kosli-dev/cli/docs.kosli.com/content/get_familiar_with_Kosli/_index.md

 ```

 In the web interface you should now also be able to see 2 snapshots.
 The Log
-menu should show what changed in snapshot 1 and snapshot 2.
+tab (TODO: add icon) should show what changed in snapshot 1 and snapshot 2.

 # Pipelines